aditeyapandey/Cerebrovis/README.md

 CerebroVis is a novel visualization design to represent the human cerebrovascular system.
 This repository, stores the source code of the tool and 60 sample brain scans visualized with CerebroVis.

+The homepage of the project is here: https://aditeyapandey.github.io/Cerebrovis/

+To directly view a sample visualization: https://aditeyapandey.github.io/Cerebrovis/visualization.html?name=BG0003_ColorCoded

+To view all 60 brain scans: https://aditeyapandey.github.io/Cerebrovis/listfiles.html

 ## Getting Started

 CerebroVis is a web application developed using HTML, CSS, Javascript and d3.js.
 You can follow these steps to run CerebroVis on your local machine.